• Skip to main content

 Why We Love It!

-• It Tastes so GOOD! - Sometimes fresh raw vegetables is just the simplest and best way to eat them!
+• It Tastes so Good! - Sometimes fresh raw vegetables is just the simplest and best way to eat them!
 Seems to be the way kids like them, so why fight that!
-This creamy herb dip is packed with flavor from the freshly grated Parmesan cheese, tangy yogurt, and bright herbs to make those veggies the best they can be!
+This creamy parmesan dip is packed with flavor from the freshly grated Parmesan cheese, tangy yogurt, and bright herbs to make those veggies the best they can be!

-• It's Fast and Easy! - Parmesan Herb Dip isn't much harder than grabbing a bottle of ranch.
+• Fast and Easy! - This healthy Parmesan Herb Dip isn't much harder than grabbing a bottle of ranch.
 You can throw this dip together in minutes, and skip all the preservatives in the store-bought dip!
 Better for you, with real ingredients!

 Ingredients & Substitutions

-• Mayo & Yogurt - Vegetable dip is often made with some combination of mayonnaise and sour cream.
-This Parmesan Herb Veggie Dip uses plain yogurt instead of sour cream, which is always a great substitute.
+• Mayonnaise & Yogurt - Vegetable dip is often made with some combination of mayonnaise and sour cream.
+This Parmesan Herb Vegetable Dip uses plain yogurt instead of sour cream, which is always a great substitute.
 A bit healthier, and the tanginess of the yogurt is delicious in this dip.

 • Parmesan Cheese - Freshly grated Parmesan really adds amazing flavor here!
-I always recommend buying a block and grating it yourself as needed.
-It doesn't cost much more and it really stays fresher.
-Feta or blue cheese will also give you great variations!
+I always recommend buying a block and grating it yourself for the best flavor.
+It stays fresher than the pre-shredded cheese and sometimes is even cheaper when you compare the amounts.
+Crumbled feta or blue cheese will also give you great variations to this dip!

 • Lemon Juice - A fresh squeeze of lemon juice gives you the acidity to balance the creaminess of the dip.
-Fresh is always best, but you can also substitute red or white wine vinegar.
+Fresh is always best, but you can also substitute bottled lemon juice, or red or white wine vinegar.

 Fresh raw veggies picked from the garden in a collander, tomato, peppers, carrot and cucumber.